mrfizzy99/ttgo-rev1-helium/README.md

   - Added Helium Startup Logo
   - Changed App Name and Version of device to reflect more of a device name and number scheme.
   - Enabled long press middle button to Discard Prefs by default for future troubleshooting on device.
-  - Changed Text output to reflect Helium, and not TTL (Code referances ttn, just to prevent brakes in this awesome code)
+  - Changed Text output to reflect Helium, and not TTN (Code referances ttn, just to prevent brakes in this awesome code)
   - Changed credentials file to use OTAA by default.

 In no way do I claim to have created this code, or own it.